System management SaaS platform B2B & B2C

 This settings screen organizes zone configuration into clear sections, allowing technicians to quickly adjust security behaviors, sensitivity levels, and diagnostic modes.
 The layout supports fast scanning, minimizes errors, and balances advanced flexibility with an intuitive control structure.

-Tutorials & Support Section
+Community & Support

 This screen centralizes all system resources—device categories, saved items, updates, and tutorials—into a clean, icon-based layout.